Hubbitus/jira-compact.user.css/README.md

 Work distributed under terms of [CC BY - Creative Commons Attribution](http://creativecommons.org/licenses/by/4.0/)

 ## Changelog
+2018-01-26 Change applying regexp for all domains starting from "jira."
 2018-01-19 Firefox compatability fix for gadgets

 - Drop line-height: 1.4em; for p::first-letter